Is There Really A “Best” Place To Work?

 In response to Refinery29’s request for comment, a company spokesperson from Lululemon responded: “Chip Wilson does not speak for Lululemon, and his comments do not reflect our company views or beliefs.
 Chip has not been involved with the company since his resignation from the board in 2015.
 While Chip is remembered for founding the company over 20 years ago, his sole connection to the company today is as a shareholder.”

-Samantha, a former retail worker at a Lululemon in South Carolina, posted her experience as a key holder for her store in the r/lululemon subreddit after she stopped working at the company.
+Samantha, a former retail worker at Lululemon, posted her experience as a key holder for her store in the r/lululemon subreddit after she stopped working at the company.
 “I left my job at Lululemon this past week,” she wrote.
 “The inclusivity that they preach is fake.
 They don’t care about how you feel, just that you buy.
 Most employees hate working there.
 Managers don’t care if you have a life, need time off, are sick; and most won’t actually do any work.
 Even full time employees don’t get any paid time off.”

 Advertisement

-“There's a moralization of that idea that the best way to be a person in the labor market, especially if you have a degree, is to find work that you love and deal with the kind of sacrifices that that entails,” says Erin Cech, PhD, assistant Professor in Department of Sociology at University of Michigan and author of The Passion Principle: How the Search for Self-Expressive & Fulfilling Careers Reproduces Inequality, previously told Refinery29.
+“There's a moralisation of that idea that the best way to be a person in the labour market, especially if you have a degree, is to find work that you love and deal with the kind of sacrifices that that entails,” says Erin Cech, PhD, assistant professor in the department of sociology at University of Michigan and author of The Passion Principle: How the Search for Self-Expressive & Fulfilling Careers Reproduces Inequality, previously told Refinery29.
 “It’s such a narrow way to think about making meaning in our lives,” Cech adds.
 “Why is work the place that we're supposed to find meaning?”

 Advertisement

-People weren’t always in search of fulfillment at work.
-Denise M. Rousseau, PhD, a professor of organizational behavior at Carnegie Mellon University, tells Refinery29 that up until around the 1950s and 1960s, we accepted work for what it was — work.
-Now, workers are far more interested in working to live, not living to work. “‘Labor is labor’ was kind of accepted,” she explains.
-“The aspirations for a fair day's work, with a fair day's pay… having friends on the job, that was probably what counted more broadly as ‘good’ work.”
+People weren’t always in search of fulfilment at work.
+Denise M. Rousseau, PhD, a professor of organisational behaviour at Carnegie Mellon University, tells Refinery29 that up until around the 1950s and 1960s, we accepted work for what it was — work.
+Now, workers are far more interested in working to live, not living to work. “‘Labour is labour’ was kind of accepted,” she explains.
+“The aspirations for a fair day's work, with a fair day's pay … having friends on the job, that was probably what counted more broadly as ‘good’ work.”

-Dr. Rousseau says that there are plenty of things that can make a company a good place to work that don’t necessarily show up in reviews on a website.
-The first is “job crafting,” which happens when one has the agency to change the nature of their work to reflect their interests.
-For example, a writer may choose to only cover topics that personally interest them, a teacher may get creative with their assignments and lessons, a fitness instructor may create an itinerary for classes they would want to take themselves.
+Dr Rousseau says that there are plenty of things that can make a company a good place to work that don’t necessarily show up in reviews on a website.
+The first is “job crafting”, which happens when one has the agency to change the nature of their work to reflect their interests.
+For example, a writer may choose to cover only topics that personally interest them, a teacher may get creative with their assignments and lessons, a fitness instructor may create an itinerary of classes they would want to take themselves.
 “You, as an incumbent in the job, are creating or changing features of the job,” she says.
 “One of the things that we find is that when people have room to craft their jobs, performance is higher as rated by their manager.”
-When people are allowed more creative freedom over their jobs — whether in a creative field or not — Dr. Rousseau says they’re more likely to introduce new meaning to the job.
+When people are allowed more creative freedom over their jobs — whether in a creative field or not — Dr Rousseau says they’re more likely to introduce new meaning to the job.

 Advertisement

-Dr. Rousseau brings up a study about this from Dan Cable, a professor of organizational behavior at London Business School, who tested out three different approaches on groups of new hires in a call center located in India.
+Dr Rousseau brings up a study about this from Dan Cable, a professor of organisational behaviour at London Business School, who tested out three different approaches on groups of new hires in a call centre located in India.
 The first group received the standard onboarding that the company was already using, the next received the same plus a speech from the owner about their philanthropic efforts in the community, and the third group was asked to show up as their real, authentic selves at work.
-They said to the workers, “you're going to be on the phone and you're going to be talking to clients and customers, and you be you,” Dr. Rousseau says of the study.
+They said to the workers, “you're going to be on the phone and you're going to be talking to clients and customers, and you be you,” Dr Rousseau says of the study.
 “You be you in a way that you feel brings real value and expresses who you are in your interaction.”
 After six months, the third group had the least amount of turnover.

-Dr. Rousseau agrees that it’s very gratifying to be able to truly be yourself in all facets of life, and especially at work.
-But in traditional white collar careers, it’s often hard to let your personality shine — and it's even more complicated for those with marginalized identities.
-“The corporate model has changed people’s behavior and led them to behave in more narrow ways,” Dr. Rousseau points out.
+Dr Rousseau agrees that it’s very gratifying to be able to truly be yourself in all facets of life and especially at work.
+But in traditional white collar careers, it’s often hard to let your personality shine — and it's even more complicated for those with marginalised identities.
+“The corporate model has changed people’s behaviour and led them to behave in more narrow ways,” Dr Rousseau points out.
 “You talk a certain way to the authorities, you interact with the customer in a certain way, you put on your game face.”
-However, just knowing that job crafting and the ability to show up as your authentic self are going to make you happy at your jobs doesn't mean it'll be the driving factor behind seeking out your next one.
+However, just knowing that job crafting and the ability to show up as your authentic self are going to make you happy in your job doesn't mean it'll be the driving factor behind seeking out your next one.
 There's one giant benefit from our work that outshines others: compensation.

 Advertisement

-We live in a country where we rely on our companies to provide us with various benefits that shield us from extreme financial burden: health care, retirement plans, life insurance, and salary protection in the event that we’re unable to work.
-Although these benefits are tied to employment, they’re necessities — accessible health care greatly affects one’s quality of life, a retirement plan can help secure a more comfortable future, and income protection has been called more important than sick leave.
-While these benefits shouldn’t be exclusive to holding the “right” job, having them built into the structure of many companies makes it easy to settle and set aside the search for deeper fulfillment.
-And, in all honesty, fun perks are an amusing distraction. “[If] I'm going to face a lack of upward mobility and DEI initiatives at any company, I might as well get paid better and get free food,” Layla says.
+In many parts of the world, like the United States, employees rely on their companies to provide various benefits that shield them from extreme financial burden: healthcare, retirement plans, life insurance and salary protection in the event that they’re unable to work.
+Although these benefits are tied to employment, they’re necessities — accessible healthcare greatly affects one’s quality of life, a retirement plan can help secure a more comfortable future and income protection has been called more important than sick leave.
+While these benefits shouldn’t be exclusive to holding the “right” job, having them built into the structure of many companies makes it easy to settle and set aside the search for deeper fulfilment.
+In all honesty, fun perks are an amusing distraction. “[If] I'm going to face a lack of upward mobility and DEI [diversity, equity and inclusion] initiatives at any company, I might as well get paid better and get free food,” Layla says.

-While we shouldn’t rely on our work to make us happy, work is something we spend a large chunk of our time and energy doing — meaning that we need to find ways that make it, at the very least, bearable.
-According to Dr. Rousseau, what makes a job a good one is if we have the things mentioned above: being able to show up as our authentic selves, the ability to make our job what we want it to be, and, maybe more obviously, the removal of any financial strain from our lives.
+While we shouldn’t rely on our work to make us happy, work is something we spend a large chunk of our time and energy doing, meaning that we need to find ways to make it, at the very least, bearable.
+According to Dr Rousseau, what makes a job a good one is if we have the things mentioned above: being able to show up as our authentic selves, the ability to make our job what we want it to be and, maybe more obviously, the removal of any financial strain from our lives.

-There are inherent flaws with expecting the right job with the right company and the right perks to make us feel purposeful and happy in our lives, and many things that make a job a good one can’t be measured by simple reviews on a website.
-Even Dr. Rousseau is wary of the notion that a job can make us feel purposeful.
-It’s important to look outside of your worth as a worker to lead a meaningful life — take up hobbies, foster your relationships, do things that are fun and joyful and make you proud to be, well, you.
+There are inherent flaws in expecting the right job with the right company and the right perks to make us feel purposeful and happy in our lives, and many things that make a job a good one can’t be measured by simple reviews on a website.
+Even Dr Rousseau is wary of the notion that a job can make us feel purposeful.
+It’s important to look outside of your worth as a worker to lead a meaningful life.
+Take up hobbies, foster your relationships, do things that are fun and joyful and make you proud to be, well, you.

-Ping-pong tables, free gym memberships, cool campuses, and fancy meals may ease the weight we feel under capitalism’s pressure — but only so much.
+Ping-pong tables, free gym memberships, cool campuses and fancy meals may ease the weight we feel under capitalism’s pressure — but only so much.
 At the end of the day, you’re just one easily dispensable employee of many, and a company will take anything that you’re willing to give for as little as you’re willing to take.
-And if some fun benefits and a shiny name on your resume make that all worth it, that’s up to you.
+If some fun benefits and a shiny name on your resume make that all worth it, that’s up to you.

 *Interviews have been edited for length and clarity.